qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/getting_started/helloworld.rst

 After successful completion let the browser open ``index.html`` from the newly created ``build`` folder.
 Although you probably won't see a difference between this deployment version of your app and the previous "source" version, it should have started up faster.

 Unlike the "source" version, with its numerous unmodified JavaScript files, the "build" version only has to load a single, optimized JavaScript file.
-(Well, as of qooxdoo 0.8.1 there is still a small additional loader script for retrieving your actual application script).

 Manually creating such a "custom build" from your application class (or classes) would have been a very tedious and complex job.
 In fact most other JavaScript libraries do provide built-in support to automate this task.
 Building your app strips off unneeded whitespaces and comments, optimizes and reorganizes your code, uses a JS linker to only include classes that your application needs, and many more refinements and optimizations as well.